Programme

 14:00 – 15:30 EEST

-The workshop, part of the Helsinki Geoeconomics Week 2024, will address the intersection of law and geoeconomics amid rising global tensions.
-It will explore how major powers, particularly the U.S. and China, use legal strategies such as lawfare to achieve geopolitical objectives.
+The Law & Geoeconomics workshops, part of the Helsinki Geoeconomics Week 2024, will address the intersection of law and geoeconomics amid rising global tensions.
+They will explore how major powers, particularly the U.S. and China, use legal strategies such as lawfare to achieve geopolitical objectives.
 Key themes include the mechanisms of economic lawfare, the impact on international norms, comparative analysis of U.S. and Chinese legal tactics, sectoral variations, responses by other states, and the implications for legal theory and practice.
 Presenters have been selected from responses to a Call for Papers published by the Series Editors of Springer Studies in Law & Geoeconomics, ensuring a diverse and comprehensive exploration of these critical issues.

 Speakers